prettier/eslint-config-prettier/README.md

 This lets you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.

-Intended to be used together with [eslint-plugin-prettier].

 ## Installation

-First, install [eslint-plugin-prettier].
+Tip: First, you might be interested in installing [eslint-plugin-prettier].
 Follow the instructions over there.
+This is optional, though.

-Then, install eslint-config-prettier:
+Install eslint-config-prettier:

 ```
 $ npm install --save-dev eslint-config-prettier
 ```

-Finally, add eslint-config-prettier to the "extends" array in your `.eslintrc.*` file.
+Then, add eslint-config-prettier to the "extends" array in your `.eslintrc.*` file.
 Make sure to put it **last,** so it gets the chance to override other configs.